ahmdmhasn/NRView/README.md

 #### Manually

-If you prefer not to use any of the aforementioned dependency managers, you can copy ``` NRView/Source ``` into your project manually.
+If you prefer not to use any of the aforementioned dependency managers, you can copy ``` Source ``` into your project manually.

 ## How It Works